Original Research ARTICLE

 For both exams we calculated the PRMSEs and the PRMSEx.
 The PRMSEs equals the reliability of the observed subscore.
 As discussed above, the subscores provided added value over the total score if and only if PRMSEs is larger than PRMSEx.
 For both tests, the subscores did not provide added value over the total score.
 Below we discuss the results for each exam in more detail.

 For the Test Theory exam, with a total test reliability of 0.71, the observed subtest score reliabilities (PRMSEs) equaled 0.58 for the conceptual understanding subtest and 0.52 for the factual knowledge subtest.
 Note that these reliabilities are low, but given the number of items and the type of questions that are being asked, they are not uncommon.
 Sinharay (2010) for example, reported an average operational subtest reliability of 0.38 for subtests with an average of 19 items.
-The PRMSE in estimating the true subtest score from the observed total score (PRMSEx) was 0.71 for the conceptual subtest and 0.70 for the factual knowledge subtest.
+The PRMSE in estimating the true subtest score from the observed total score (PRMSEx) was 0.80 for both the conceptual subtest and the factual knowledge subtest.
 Since the PRMSEx values are larger than the PRMSEs values, we conclude that reporting subscores would not be useful in this case.
 In this example the correlation between the conceptual understanding and factual knowledge subtest was 0.54, and the subscores with total score correlations were 0.91 and 0.85 for conceptual understanding and factual knowledge, respectively.